LemonadeVR/BeatForge/README.md

 We won't go into much detail here, as there is already another document linked under [Important links](#important-links) that covers this topic.

 ## Running your script
+### V1.0.0
 Open up `index.js`, and change `filePath` to your script (`projects/[project name]/[script name].js`).

+### V1.1.0 and above
+You don't have to change anything!
+Just make sure you only have one main script file.
+If you want to add more than one script, you can do so by creating a folder named `subscripts` in your project folder.

 ## Important links
 ### Downloads